Foxhound401/gear-ecom-app/README.md

 1.  **Start the App.**

-    start it up using command
+    Start it up using command

     ```sh
     react-native run-android